THE ISSUE OF BLOOD

 “Yes.”

-Rather than explain, he opened the case just wide enough for me to take a quick look inside.
+Rather than explain, he opened the case just wide enough for me to look inside quickly.

 I saw an AK-47.

-We talked about Southeast Asia; Vietnam, Thailand, and the back streets of Bangkok where I had spent a week of rest and recuperation.
+We talked about Southeast Asia, Vietnam, Thailand, and the back streets of Bangkok, where I had spent a week of rest and recuperation.
 The author had spent months there, writing a novel.
 Later, at the bookstore podium, the author made several observations about his Bangkok stay with quips he lifted directly from my comments over dinner.
-The crowd loved him and their post-read questions were reverent and astute.
-I watched from my stand-up comedian point-of-view; he killed… and he could write as well as anyone I had ever read.
-I need to write.
+The crowd loved him, and their post-read questions were respectful and astute.
+I watched from my stand-up comedian point-of-view; he killed and could write as well as anyone I had ever read.

-N and I walked down Haight Street talking about the dinner and the event.
-She was electrifying; smart, funny, and sexy.
-We were quickly becoming attracted to each other, so we stopped into local bar for drinks and a chance to talk a bit more.
-I became excited by her charming self-confidence, alluring blue eyes and long, wavy blonde hair.
-The drinks took hold and we spent the next couple hours captivated by our flirtation.
+N and I walked down Haight Street, discussing the dinner and the event.
+She was electrifying, intelligent, funny, and sexy.
+We were quickly becoming attracted to each other, so we stopped at a local bar for drinks and a chance to keep talking.
+Her charming self-confidence, alluring blue eyes, and long, wavy blonde hair excited me.
+The drinks took hold, and we spent the next couple of hours captivated by our flirtation.

 I wanted to earn her affection.
 I wanted sex with her.

 Over the weeks, we became closer friends and spent more time together.
-I was enchanted by her and it wasn’t long before our affections grew until we gave in to our desires and our relationship became intimate.
+She enchanted me, and it wasn’t long before our affections grew until we gave in to our desires and our relationship became intimate.
 This might have been predictable, but N was primarily Lesbian.
 Despite that, our lovemaking was spontaneous and uninhibited.
-There was no kissing or cuddling; just passionate sex.
-This suited us both and we became more licentious and libidinous.
+There was no kissing or cuddling, just passionate sex.
+This arrangement suited us both, and we became increasingly licentious and libidinous.

 My marriage was in crisis, N and I were having an affair, and casual, romantic affections seemed inappropriate.

-Eventually, N and I did come to love each other but, sadly, our affections were out of sync during that year; we were not free from our other commitments.
+Eventually, N and I fell in love, but sadly, our affections were out of sync that year.
+We were not free from our previous commitments.
 Despite the relationship’s rocky end, I’ve never stopped loving her.
 She is in my pantheon of goddesses.

 “It’s your wife.”